-Catalyst offer competitive NZ open source cloud
+Catalyst offers competitive NZ open source cloud

 The Catalyst Cloud service uses OpenStack, a free, open-source set of tools.
 It was built using low-cost commodity hardware.